 Projects and Collaborations

 The Forum supports long term projects as a strategy to develop a solid platform for digital citizenship and research, which also provides the opportunity to build collaborative relationships with several organisations worldwide.
-CAF leads projects including the Refugees Map and liQen, as well as works as a partner in other initiatives such as SYMUN, OCTAL and the 19MillionProject.
-These projects thrive thanks to the participation and/or support of the United Nations, the European Commission, Google Labs, BBC News Labs, the Technical University of Madrid, Berkeley University and others.
+These projects thrive thanks to the participation and/or support of the United Nations, the European Commission, the Spanish National Research Council, University Carlos III of Madrid, ANUDI, European Alternatives, Google Labs, BBC News Labs, the Technical University of Madrid, Berkeley University and others.

 John Ralston Saul